samwell-ho/openpgp-ca/doc/src/keys-import.md

 ### Setting up a GnuPG test environment

-For testing purposes, you'll want to create a separate test environment.
+For testing purposes, we create a separate test environment.
 Using GnuPG, this can be done as follows:

 ```